ucsb-cs32/s21/_lab/lab03.md

 To accomplish this, you need to design and implement a 'rating' class that will allow our program to represent and aggregate both the numeric and string valued representation of hospital ratings.

 To accomplish this, you need to think about the class design.
 A rating needs to have a numeric value (for example using the scale used for overall rating) and be able to be printed as string rating (using the words already associated and assigned to the data).
 In addition, the string rating "below", "same" and "above" need to be able to be aggregated together.
 Think about this problem.
 We basically need a mapping between strings and a data type that is easier to aggregate.
-There are many possible solutions, but for this assignment, associate a resonable numerical scale (I recommend a subset of the same range used for the overall rating) to the string ratings (just be careful with edge cases).
+There are many possible solutions, but for this assignment, associate a reasonable numerical scale (I recommend a subset of the same range used for the overall rating) to the string ratings (just be careful with edge cases).
 These values should be in  linear increments (i.e. if "below" has a value of n, "same" has a value of n+1.0, etc.).
 When aggregating these values, they should be averaged normally with a floating point remainder kept until converted to a string with the following rules (assuming you map "below" to a numerical value of 'n'), report:<br>
 n <  "below" <= n+0.5<br>
 n+.5 <  "same" <= n+1.5<br>
 n+1.5 <  "above" <= n+2.5<br>

-One way to acccomplish some of the tasks we want when aggregating the data is by overloading mathematical operators.
+One way to accomplish some of
+the tasks we want when aggregating the data is by overloading mathematical operators.
 Specifically, think about the mathematical operators that will need to compute an average rating for the various hospital ratings we have identified.
 In particular, for averaging, overload '+=', '/' and then for later comparisons, overload the relational '<' and/or '>'.